How to Grow Weed in South AfricaGianenzo Sapgnuolo

-The other 10 nutrients that are required for a healthy plant.
-They are used up in smaller amounts but are just as important.
-Products like worm-casting and worm teas are naturally high in all micro nutrients required, they should be a part of any shopping list.
+The other 10 nutrients, required for a healthy plant, are used up in smaller amounts but are just as important.
+Products like worm-casting and worm teas are naturally high in all micronutrients required, they should be a part of any shopping list.

 7) Containers or Soil?